itm4n/UsoDllLoader/README.md

 This solution is composed of two projects: __WindowsCoreDeviceInfo__ and __UsoDllLoader__.

 - __WindowsCoreDeviceInfo__ provides a PoC DLL that will start a bind shell on port 1337 (localhost only), whenever the `QueryDeviceInformation()` function is called.
+That's the name of the function used by the USO workers.

-- __UsoDllLoader__, as its name suggests, is the loader.
+- __UsoDllLoader__, is a stripped-down version of `usoclient.exe`.
 It can be run as a regular user to interact with the USO service and have it load `windowscoredeviceinfo.dll`.
-That's the name of the function used by the USO workers.
 Then, it will try to connect to the bind shell.

 ### Build the solution